Digital receipts and expense tracking for MTD compliance

 Understanding MTD requirements

-The UK's Making Tax Digital (MTD) initiative aims to bring tax recording and reporting into the digital age.
-For qualifying businesses, this means maintaining digital records of all income and expenses.
-The traditional paper-only records are no longer sufficient.
+The UK's Making Tax Digital (MTD) initiative is a significant shift in how businesses handle their tax affairs, aiming to bring tax recording and reporting into the digital age.
+For those businesses that meet the criteria, this means maintaining digital records of all income and expenses.
+The traditional paper-only records, which many have relied upon for years, are no longer sufficient.
+This move to digital is meant to reduce errors and improve efficiency in tax reporting.

 MTD ITSA timeline